FarmData2/FD2-School-Materials/06-Vue4/06-Vue4-Hands-On.md

 In the "HTML Attribute Binding in Vue 3" tutorial you used `v-bind` to disable the "Save" button when the input contained less than 5 characters.

 1. Disable the "High Priority" checkbox under the same condition that the "Save" button is disabled.
+2. Reload the page and test this functionality.

 ## Factoring Out Repeated Code using a Computed Property